 The more simple and neutral your clothes are, the more elegant your look appears.
 Colors like white, tan, black, and blue never go out of style.

 On the same note, avoid being too casual with your accessories.
 Go for a leather messenger bag instead of a backpack.
 Or match your belt to your shoes.
 It’s the small details that bring your ensemble together.

 Some men see “casual” and automatically think that sneakers are fine.
 Contrary to popular belief, however, sneakers do not belong in a casual business environment.
 Regardless of how great your new ‘kicks’ look, you’d do better to save your athletic wear for the gym or weekends.
 Needless to say, the same applies to sandals or slip-on.

 Loafers and oxfords, for example, are versatile and look just as good with a suit as they do with jeans and a polo shirt.
 That makes them a great investment.
 It’s best to have both black and brown options to cover your bases.

-This finishing touch can make an outfit look complete (or can completely derail your look, if you choose poorly).
+Choosing your footwear as a finishing touch can make your outfit look complete (or can completely derail your look, if chosen poorly).

 Don’t…Be afraid to mix it up

 While you should generally stay away from ensembles that look too casual, that doesn’t mean you have to restrict your style.
 A high-quality knit can be a great alternative or even a supplement to a button-down and jacket.